How to Become an Endocrinologist

 Great for Puzzle-Lovers

 One reason to go into the field of endocrinology is your passion for science.
-According to Endocrine Society past-president Robert Vigersky, MD, endocrinology is an excellent choice for doctors who love a challenge.
+According to Endocrine Society past-president Robert Vigersky, M.D., endocrinology is an excellent choice for doctors who love a challenge.
 The field requires extreme attention to detail and a love of problem-solving.

-“I chose endocrinology because it was and still is the medical specialty that presents the ultimate challenge in putting an understanding of biochemistry, cell biology, and genetics directly into patient care.” - Dr. Robert Vigersky, MD
+“I chose endocrinology because it was and still is the medical specialty that presents the ultimate challenge in putting an understanding of biochemistry, cell biology, and genetics directly into patient care.” - Dr. Robert Vigersky, M.D.

-Drive Over Dough
+Drive over Dough

 Endocrinology is not the highest-paying specialty.
-On average, endocrinology pays significantly less than other specialties.
-Due to the lower pay, job satisfaction may be low if you’re unsatisfied with your daily duties.
-You should only consider pursuing a career in endocrinology if you’re passionate about the specialty.
+In fact, on average, endocrinology pays significantly less than other specialties, such as cardiology.
+Due to the lower pay, job satisfaction may be low if you are not satisfied with your daily duties.

 All In One